theMK2k/Media-Hoarder/DONE.md

 ### Other

+- [x] use user-defined language for localized numbers
 - [x] provide scraping details in snackbar during rescan
 - [x] use markdown for history
   - [x] update preparation notes